Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.1.1 - Send Hubway Data to Iot Hub/README.md

 ## Prerequisites
+1. The Laptop is setup correctly, see [Setting up the Laptop](https://github.com/Azure/IoT-Pi-Day/tree/master/Setting%20up%20the%20Laptop).
-1. The Event Hub Namespace and Event Hub instance must already be created.
+2. The Event Hub Namespace and Event Hub instance must already be created.
-2. CosmosDB implementing the SQL APi and Tripdata collection mu already be created.
+3. CosmosDB implementing the SQL APi and Tripdata collection mu already be created.
-3. Visual Studio Code and listed extenstions are installed.
+4. Visual Studio Code and listed extenstions are installed.
-4. The IoT Hub must be created and configured
+5. The IoT Hub must be created and configured
-5. Ensure that you created the directory SimulatedDevice on the Raspberry PI.
+6. Ensure that you created the directory SimulatedDevice on the Raspberry PI.
 This project will be copied into this directory.

 ## Create the IoTProject console application

-From the command line or powershell

-1. Change directory to \Workspace\IotProject
+1. Navigate to the Workspace created in [Setting up the Laptop](https://github.com/Azure/IoT-Pi-Day/tree/master/Setting%20up%20the%20Laptop).
+2. Open up a **Command Prompt** or **PowerShell** as an **Administrator**.
+    - Type **CD C:\Workspace\IotProject**
-2. Enter dotnet new console -o "simulated-device"
+3. Enter **dotnet new console -o "simulated-device"**
-3. CD into simulated-device
+4. CD into **simulated-device**
-4. Enter code . and press return
+5. Enter **code .** and press return

 ## Test Hello World

 From the Visual Studio Code

-1. When prompted in VS Code to add assets, click Yes.
+1. When prompted in VS Code to add assets, click **Yes**.
 2. Test the basic Hello World Application from within VS Code
-    *  Press F5
+    *  **Press F5**
     *  You should see Hello World printed in the debug console
-    *  Once your are satisifed your environment works, delete program.cs
+    *  Once your are satisifed your environment works, **delete program.cs**

 ## Azure Credentials